-Eligible customer-generators5 also benefit by less expensive interconnection with the utility, e.g., only a single standard meter and without additional switches.
-In this manner, electricity needs in excess of the renewable output can be obtained from the grid without having to disconnect or shut down the renewable generator.
-The simplification of interconnection allows the customer to use the renewable generator in a grid-connected manner without significant additional installation or operating expense, thus improving the benefit of the renewable generator.
+Eligible customer-generators also benefit by less expensive interconnection with the utility, e.g., only a single standard meter and without additional switches.
+The ease of interconnection allows the customer to use the renewable generator in a grid-connected manner without significant additional installation or operating expense, thus improving the benefit of the renewable generator.

-While the net energy metering law in PUA §7-306 permits renewable net energy metering, utilities implement net energy metering operations through tariffs that are filed with the Commission.
+While the net energy metering law in PUA § 7-306 permits renewable net energy metering, utilities implement net energy metering operations through tariffs that are filed with the Commission.
 These tariffs place terms and conditions on the net energy metering operations and specify monthly customer charges.
 These tariffs also include requirements for eligibility which cap the maximum installed size as well as the Statewide limit.
 Any change to the Statute requires each utility to revise its tariff and file the revision with the Commission.